 Why was this significant?
-It was significant because it was unexpected, and scandalous.
+It was significant because this was the last place you would expect to find humanity's rightful king and savior.
 While Caesar sits on his throne in Rome, God has stepped down from the throne of the universe in great humility to be born as a baby.
-And this baby was God-incarnate lying in a filthy feeding trough.6 For the shepherds and for the readers of Luke's gospel this should signify that God intends to save his people, but he plans to do this in a shocking scandalous way.
+And this baby was Godincarnate lying in a feeding trough.7 For the shepherds and for the readers of Luke's gospel this should signify that God intends to save his people, but he plans to do this in a shocking, scandalous way.